Director's Initiatives

 Nuestras Historias - CLRC/Huerta Center Archives

 Students in the Undergraduate Research Apprenticeship Program (URAP) established Nuestras Historias, the CLRC (now Huerta Center) archive.
-Led by then CLRC Graduate Student Researcher (GSR) and LALS graduate student, Alina Ivette Fernandez, this multi-phase project trained students in archival construction, archival, oral history, and digital humanities methods, digital storytelling, and exhibition curation.
+Led by then CLRC Graduate Student Researcher (GSR) and LALS graduate student, Alina Ivette Fernandez, this multi-phase project trained students in archival construction, archival, oral history, digital humanities methods, digital storytelling, and exhibition curation.

 Andrew W. Mellon Foundation John E. Sawyer Seminar on Non-citizenship